You can submit your review application form to the Information Commissioner by post or email.

 - the agency decision (that is the subject of your review application) is a type of decision the Commissioner can review; and

-- you submit a completed and signed review application form.
+- you submit a completed review application form.

 If someone is making a request for a review on your behalf (e.g. a solicitor), you must give them written authorisation to do so and this written authorisation should be provided with your review application.

-To assist the FOI Commissioner, please include the following in your application for review:
+To assist the Information Commissioner, please include the following in your application for review: